jschappel/Bishop-List/README.md

 ### Built with:
-* [Beautifulsoup4](https://www.crummy.com/software/BeautifulSoup/) - Used for web Scrapping
+* [Beautifulsoup4](https://www.crummy.com/software/BeautifulSoup/) - Used for web scrapping
 * [CSV](https://docs.python.org/3/library/csv.html) - Used to write to CSV file
 * [Requests](https://pypi.python.org/pypi/requests/2.12.1) - Used to get the webpage